-Article Sixteen: To see if the Town will vote to proceed with one or more of the following articles, or take any action relative thereto.
+Article Sixteen: To see if the Town will vote to proceed with one of the following options, or take any action relative thereto:

-Article Sixteen-1: To see if the Town will vote to appropriate the sum of two million, three hundred and thirty-three thousand dollars (\$2,333,000) to construct a water line extension from Amherst Public Water supply to provide water to the houses located downgradient of the Leverett capped landfill and have those connected houses become customers of the Amherst Water System.
-To raise this appropriation the Treasurer, with the approval of the Selectboard, is hereby authorized to borrow \$2,333,000 pursuant to Chapter 44 section 8 (8) of the MGL, or any other enabling authority; said amount to be reduced by any Federal or State grants received for the project.
-No funds shall be borrowed or expended hereunder unless the Town shall have voted to exempt from the limitations on total taxes imposed by Chapter 59 Sections 21C of the MGL (Proposition 2 1⁄2 so called) the amounts required to pay the principal and interest on any bonds or notes issued hereunder, or take any action relative thereto.
-Needs 2/3 vote to pass
+Option 1: To appropriate the sum of two million, ninety-five thousand dollars (\$2,095,000) to construct a water line extension from Amherst Public Water supply to provide water to the houses located downgradient of the Leverett capped landfill and have those connected houses become customers of the Amherst Water System.
+To raise this appropriation the Treasurer, with the approval of the Selectboard, is hereby authorized to borrow \$2,095,000 pursuant to Chapter 44 section 8 (8) of the MGL, or any other enabling authority; said amount to be reduced by any Federal or State grants received for the project.
+No funds shall be borrowed or expended hereunder unless the Town shall have voted to exempt from the limitations on total taxes imposed by Chapter 59 Sections 21C of the MGL (Proposition 2 $\frac{1}{2}$ so called) the amounts required to pay the principal and interest on any bonds or notes issued hereunder.

-Article Sixteen-2: To see if the Town will vote to appropriate by borrowing or transfer from available funds the sum of one hundred and fifty thousand dollars (\$150,000) to install a series of new wells for the houses located downgradient of the Leverett capped landfill.
+Option 2: To appropriate the sum of dollars (\$) to install a series of new wells for the houses located downgradient of the Leverett capped landfill.
 Once the wells are installed, the homeowners will own, maintain and replace the wells and associated equipment as needed.
-To raise this appropriation by borrowing the Treasurer, with the approval of the Selectboard, is hereby authorized to borrow \$150,000 pursuant to Chapter 44 section 8 (8) of the MGL, or any other enabling authority; said amount to be reduced by any Federal or State grants received for the project.
-No funds shall be borrowed or expended hereunder unless the Town shall have voted to exempt from the limitations on total taxes imposed by Chapter 59 Sections 21C of the MGL (Proposition 2 1⁄2 so called) the amounts required to pay the principal and interest on any bonds or notes issued hereunder, or take any action relative thereto.
-Borrowing needs 2/3 vote to pass
+To raise this appropriation the Treasurer, with the approval of the Selectboard, is hereby authorized to borrow \$ pursuant to Chapter 44 section 8 (8) of the MGL, or any other enabling authority; said amount to be reduced by any Federal or State grants received for the project.
+No funds shall be borrowed or expended hereunder unless the Town shall have voted to exempt from the limitations on total taxes imposed by Chapter 59 Sections 21C of the MGL (Proposition 2 1⁄2 so called) the amounts required to pay the principal and interest on any bonds or notes issued hereunder.